Strategies for Lowering Taxable Gains

 Team Effort: Working With Your Tax Advisor

-Chris emphasizes that these conversations are a benefit of having a relationship with a financial consultant.
-“We can work together to find blind spots and opportunities,” he says.
+These conversations are a benefit of having a relationship with a financial consultant.
+You can work together to find blind spots and opportunities.

 While our consultants can talk through investment-related tax issues, they don’t provide specific tax advice.
 On the flip side, tax professionals understand how investments are taxed but may not know the ins and outs of your unique investment portfolio.
 That can make it hard for clients to know when to take action.

 Getting a tax advisor on board to run the numbers can help clients feel more confident putting a tax-loss harvesting strategy into place.
-“We encourage them to run it by their CPA.
-CPAs may not be as familiar with investments, but they are a great resource to get clients comfortable with the concept,” says Chris.
+CPAs may not be as familiar with investments, but they are a great resource to get clients comfortable with the concept.

 Financial Consultant